When dealing with the word machine, most people automatically picture something

 performs or assists you in performing some sort of job is considered a machine.

-The equipment involved in a microdermabrasion treatment or even the equipment used for teeth whitening at your dentist's office, are examples of machines.
+The equipment involved in a microdermabrasion treatment or even the equipment used for pool openings at your neighbours yard, are examples of machines.
 There are two categories that machines can be divided into, and

 they are 'simple' and 'complex'.
 Simple machines redirect force to make work